dahas/SimpleWebFTP/README.md

 ### Installation

+Download zip file, create a folder and extract content into it.
 Enter in terminal:

+- $ cd /Your_newly_creaated_folder
-- npm install
+- $ npm install
-- bower install
+- $ bower install

 ### Launch